 In my experience, some common mistakes that can occur when managing a remediation project include:

-Not managing risks: This can lead to unexpected issues which delay progress and increase the total cost of the project.
+Failing to manage risks: This can lead to unexpected issues which delay progress and increase the total cost of the project.

-Not communicating effectively: Poor communication can lead to misunderstandings, delays, and increased costs.
+Communicating ineffectively: Poor communication can lead to misunderstandings, delays, and increased costs.

 Not monitoring and measuring progress: If you don’t track your progress, it can be difficult to recognize if you’re spending unnecessary resources on a portion of the project.
 Managing your progress not only helps the project stay on track, but it’s essential for recording costs and reporting developments to key stakeholders.